Chart Color Schemes

 Population

-Population growth drivers in The Oaks - Oakdale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in The Oaks - Oakdale are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 The Oaks - Oakdale's population is approximately 10,497 as of November 2025.
-This figure indicates a growth of 689 people, representing a 7.0% increase since the 2021 Census, which recorded a population of 9,808.
-The estimated resident population of 10,370 from the ABS as of June 2024, combined with an additional 104 validated new addresses since the Census date, supports this growth.
+This figure represents an increase of 689 people, a 7.0% rise from the 2021 Census count of 9,808 individuals.
+The estimated resident population in June 2024 was 10,370, with an additional 104 validated new addresses since the Census date contributing to this growth.
 This results in a population density ratio of 32 persons per square kilometer.
-The Oaks - Oakdale's growth rate exceeded the state average of 6.7%, positioning it as a regional growth leader.
-Natural growth contributed approximately 49.7% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+The Oaks - Oakdale's population growth rate exceeded the state average of 6.7% between the 2021 Census and November 2025, indicating it as a region with significant growth.
+Natural growth accounted for approximately 49.7% of overall population gains during this period.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, an above median population growth is expected, with the area projected to expand by 1,527 persons to 2041, reflecting a total increase of 13.3% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 using 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, an above median population growth is expected, with the area projected to expand by 1,527 persons to 2041, reflecting a 13.3% increase over the 17-year period.

 Frequently Asked Questions - Population